JarvisAPI/distributed-key-value-store/README.md

 Used Run Command (AWS): java -Xmx64m -jar A12.jar --port 43100 --replication-factor 1 --num-vnodes 1 --thread-pool-size 1 --max-kvstore-size 30 --max-cache-size 6

-Brief Description: Refactored to use reactor pattern
+Brief Description: See Description.pdf for more detailed description